Treatments for Heart Disease

 Immediate Treatment

-The minute you start to experience symptoms of a heart attack, which include pain or tightness in the chest, discomfort in the upper body and shortness of breath, you should immediately call 9-1-1.
+The minute you start to experience symptoms of a heart attack, which include pain or tightness in the chest, discomfort in the upper body, and shortness of breath, you should immediately call 9-1-1.
 Medical professionals can begin to diagnose and treat you before you even reach the hospital.
-Time is of the essence, and the sooner you begin treatment the more likely it is your coronary tissue will be saved.
-These professionals can begin several treatments once heart attack is suspected.
+Time is of the essence, and the sooner you begin treatment, the more likely it is your coronary tissue will be saved.
+These professionals can begin several treatments once a heart attack is suspected.
 Aspirin can thin the blood and prevent the blood from clotting further.
-They can administer Nitroglycerin to improve blood flow, and begin oxygen therapy.
-Clot busters, also known as Thrombolytic medicines, can dissolve clots which are blocking an artery.
+They can administer Nitroglycerin to improve blood flow and begin oxygen therapy.
+Clot busters, also known as Thrombolytic medicines, can dissolve clots that are blocking an artery.
+Consider individual health coverage prior to having an emergency.

 Percutaneous Coronary Intervention

 Percutaneous Coronary Intervention is a procedure that opens blocked coronary arteries.
-The physician feeds a thin, flexible tube with a balloon on the end through a blood vessel, all the way to the blocked or narrowed artery.
-The balloon is then inflated to push the plaque and clot against the artery wall.
-This helps restore blood flow.
+The physician feeds a thin, flexible tube with a balloon on the end through a blood vessel all the way to the blocked or narrowed artery.
+Then, doctors inflate the balloon to push the plaque and clot against the artery wall.
+This procedure helps restore blood flow.
 The doctor can also insert a small mesh tube (a stent) in the artery to keep the vessel open.
-This can prevent blockages for months or even years after the procedure.
+This method can prevent blockages for months or even years after the procedure.

 Leave a comment